eelkebrouwers/Twitter-WeRateDogs/README.md

 This repository contains the following files:

-- twitter-dataset.csv: containing one of the datasets used for the project.
+- Twitter-WeRateDogs-Dataset.csv: Datasets used for the project
--
+- Twitter-WeRateDogs-Porject.ipynb: Analysis in Jupyter notebook
+- Twitter-Project-Report: Report on the main findings of the project
+- Wrangling-Report: Report on the data wrangling process